YeoJongHan/CTF_WriteUps/lagncrash2022/Reverse/LagnCrash 2.0 Superpower Hunt/README.md

 Use Ctrl+F to find strings in the same file and we find two other flags, which would both be our real flags.

-### Summary
-This challenge can be made more challenging if the flags were inserted as game assets instead of just plain strings i suppose.

 ## Alternative Solution
 Use Cheat Engine to teleport urself to the back of the cat.